 |Surface Pro 6 (i5-8250U)||Surface Pro 7 (i7-1065G7)||Dell XPS 15 2-in-1 (9575)|

 |PC Mark 10||3309||4208||n/a|

 The Surface Pro 6 is really geared towards work and streaming media between writing essays/reports/articles.
 And to that end, the bulk of my benchmarking focused on that.

 If you’re after a hybrid laptop tablet that will let you hammer our essays and satisfy your Netflix/iPlayer/Amazon Prime binges on the sly, then the Surface Pro 6 does all of that with aplomb.

-The Surface Pro 6 is well equipped to handle light gaming (such as Minecraft) as well, but the small screen and keyboard size means that you probably won’t be playing the likes of Overwatch and PUBG on this anyway.
-But, in a pinch, you could – if you really wanted to.
+The Surface Pro 6 is well equipped to handle light gaming (such as Minecraft) as well, but isn’t really capable of playing the likes of Overwatch and PUBG.

 For completion’s sake, I also ran Cinebench R15 on the Surface Pro 6.
 Cinebench is a video and graphics benchmarking tool that generally gives you an idea of how well suited a laptop is to heavy gaming and video editing.
 While it’s unlikely that you’d want to run Adobe Premiere Pro on the Surface Pro 6, the scores at least give you an idea of graphical processing prowess.